 That said, there is still great variability in what fitness coaches charge for the virtual experience.
 Some coaching is by the hour while others choose to package their services.
 A typical breakdown is anywhere from $50-$100/month.

 Services like Trainerize and NudgeCoach can help you determine how to determine your unique price point.

-How do you find virtual clients?
+How do you find virtual personal training clients?

-When it comes to recruiting virtual clients, the biggest limiting factor will be your own creativity (and potentially, budget).
+When it comes to recruiting virtual personal training clients, the biggest limiting factor will be your own creativity (and potentially, budget).
 Fortunately, spreading the word and getting your services noticed in the online world is not as costly as print advertising and media.

 Rule number one: if an individual is seeking an online/virtual coaching experience, he or she is already online.
 Leverage that convenience and do some strategic marketing and digital media advertising (you’ll need to figure such costs into your overhead/expenses, though).
 Spend time where your ideal clients are, perhaps on social media platforms like Facebook or Instagram.